varigence/docs/bimlflex/trial-process/building-databases-tables-and-ssis-packages-for-source-to-staging.md

 ### Creating SQL DDL scripts to create databases and Tables

 In BimlStudio, navigate to the `BimlFlex` tab.
 In the `Generate Scripts` dropdown, choose `Create Table Script`.
 BimlFlex will generate the database, schema and table create scripts.
-Copy the script or open the file in Microsoft SQL Server Management Studio and execute them on the target SQL Server.
+Copy the script or open the generated file in Microsoft SQL Server Management Studio and execute them on the target SQL Server.

 ### Building SSIS packages in BimlStudio